xaulte/it-dashboard/README.md

 ```

 ## Author
-Your Name — COP1034C Python for IT
+Austin Windorski — COP1034C Python for IT

 ## License
 MIT